First Czech high-speed line to be designed by Czech-French-British consortium

 The new high-speed line will be connected to the existing railway network at the Prague-Běchovice station and at the opposite end to the Poříčany – Pečky and Sadská – Nymburk lines.
 In addition, the current Sadská – Nymburk line will undergo significant modernisation.
 These connections between high-speed and today’s lines will allow strong use of the new infrastructure before the completion of the larger high-speed network.

 It will be used by almost all long-distance trains from Prague to the east – for example, express trains from Prague in the direction of Kolín and Pardubice or in the direction of Nymburk and Hradec Králové.
 These trains will free up space for the further development of attractive suburban transport between Prague, Český Brod and Poříčany.
 The new line will be four-track.
 The start of construction work is expected in 2025, the start of operation in 2028 – 2029.

 Prague – Dresden

-Czech Republic’s Ministry of Transport approved the feasibility study of the connection to the German city of Dresden.
+Czech Republic’s Ministry of Transport also approved the feasibility study of the connection to the German city of Dresden.
 The first section leading from Prague to Litoměřice will be used purely for passenger transport with a maximum speed of up to 320 kilometres per hour.
 The section across the Bohemian Central Mountains and further to Germany will also be used by freight trains, thanks to which traffic in the narrow Elbe Valley will be relieved.

 In the tunnel under the Bohemian Central Mountains, therefore, passenger trains will run at speeds of up to 250 kilometres per hour and in the Krušnohorský tunnel 200 kilometres per hour.
 Apart from trains, it also counts on the operation of up to 150 freight trains a day.
 The planned railway line is part of the European TEN-T network and will connect the Czech Republic to the Western European high-speed railway.